cleishm/libneo4j-client/README.md

 to Neo4j server, sending of statements (including multiline statements), persistent command history, and rendering of results to tables or CSV.

+neo4j-client utilizes the [Bolt Network Protocol](http://boltprotocol.org), and will work with any server that supports Bolt.

 For more details, see [the project page](https://git.io/libneo4j-client) and the [FAQ](https://github.com/cleishm/libneo4j-client/wiki/FAQ).